M06.92: Rheumatoid arthritis, unspecified Upper arm

 You have an inflamed joint in your elbow.

-Three bones meet at the elbow.
-They are the upper arm bone and the two bones in the forearm.
+3 bones meet at the elbow.
+These are the humerus and the two bones in the forearm.
 These are called the ulna and the radius.
-There are several joints between these three bones at the elbow.
+In the elbow there are several joints between these 3 bones.
 This is how we are not only able to bend and stretch the arm, but also able to twist the forearm, for example when driving in a screw.

 An inflammation in the joints can cause various symptoms.
 Typical is a swollen, painful joint.
 The skin above the joint may also be red.
 It may also no longer be possible to move the joint as usual.